-A fourth DUI in Nevada is a category B felony and is punishable by 2 to 15 years in prison, $2,000 to $5,000 in fines, and a three-year driver’s license suspension.
+In Nevada, a fourth-offense DUI is a category B felony that carries 2 to 15 years in prison, $2,000 to $5,000 in fines, and a three-year driver’s license suspension.
 Moreover, the judge is precluded from granting probation in lieu of state prison.

 In this article, our Las Vegas DUI attorneys discuss: